-Crisp, fresh, and colorful, BBQ Chicken Salad is no ordinary salad.
-This dish has layers of flavor - sweet and tangy BBQ chicken, crunchy tortilla strips, and crisp vegetables, all tossed in creamy Greek yogurt ranch dressing.
+Crisp, fresh, and colorful, BBQ Chicken Salad has layers of flavor - sweet and tangy BBQ chicken, crushed tortilla chips, crisp vegetables, and creamy Greek yogurt ranch dressing.

 BBQ Chicken Salad Ingredients

-- Boneless, Skinless Chicken Breast - Sliced into cubes, boneless, skinless chicken breast is the hearty base of this salad.
-Chicken thighs would also work.
-You could also make a vegetarian version with chickpeas instead of chicken.
+- Boneless, Skinless Chicken Breast - Sliced into cubes, boneless, skinless chicken breast is the hearty base of a bbq / barbecue chicken salad recipe.

 - BBQ Sauce - I live in Kansas City, so we always have 2 or 3 local varieties of BBQ sauce in our fridge and have a hard time picking favorites.
 Use your favorite BBQ sauce here, but I think a sweet and tangy tomato-based version works best.

 - Romaine Lettuce - The crisp, cool leaves of romaine lettuce work really well here, but it’s also great with baby spinach or any mixed greens.

 - Corn - Frozen corn holds its flavor and crisp texture a bit better than canned, but either work.
 If using frozen, defrost it in the microwave.
 If using canned, drain and rinse it first.

 - Avocado - Adds cream texture to the salad.

 - Red Bell Pepper -Diced red bell peppers give the salad great crunch, but if tomatoes are in season, those work well too.

 - Cheese - Shredded Colby Jack, shredded cheddar, or a shredded Mexican blend all work well.